divmain/maintainerd/README.md

         In order for us to help you, please respond with the following
         information:

-        - A description of the problem, including any relevant error output that you find in the Sublime console.
+        - A description of the problem, including any relevant error output...
         - blah, blah, blah

         If we receive no response to this issue within 2 weeks, the issue will